jokob-sk/NetAlertX/docs/NETWORK_TREE.md

 ## ⚡Quick setup:

-* Go to Devices > Device Details.
-* Find the device(s) you want to use as network devices (network nodes).
+* Go to a Device you want to use as network device (network nodes, such as a Switch).
-* Set the Type of such a device to one of the following: AP, Firewall, Gateway, PLC, Powerline, Router, Switch, USB LAN Adapter, USB WIFI Adapter and WLAN.
+* Set the **Type** of such a device to one of the following: AP, Firewall, Gateway, PLC, Powerline, Router, Switch, USB LAN Adapter, USB WIFI Adapter and WLAN (you can create a custom network type device with in Settings -> General -> `NETWORK_DEVICE_TYPES`).
 * Save and go to Network where the devices you've marked as network devices (by selecting the Type as mentioned above) will show up as tabs.
-* You can now assign the Unassigend devices to the correct network node.
+* You can now assign the Unassigend devices to the network node.
-* If port is empty or 0 a wifi icon is rendered, otherwise a ethernet port icon
+* If port is empty or 0 a wifi icon is rendered, otherwise a ethernet port icon.

 > [!NOTE]